attdevsupport/ATT_APIPlatform_SampleApps/RESTFul/DC/Vb/app1/README.txt

 3. Parameters

-Each sample application contains a web.config file.
-It holds configurable parameters described in an easy to read format.
-Please populate the following parameters in web.config as specified below:
+  Each sample application contains an web.config file.
+This file is located in the 'app' folder.
+This file holds configurable parameters described in an easy-to-read format.
+Please modify the web.config file using the comments specified within the file.

-1) apiKey               : This is mandatory parameter, set the value as per your registered appliaction 'API key' field value.

-2) secretKey     	: This is mandatory parameter, set the value as per your registered appliaction 'Secret key' field value.

-3) endPoint		: This is mandatory parameter, set it to the end point URI of AT&T Service.

-4) scope		: DC(Scope of the ATT service that will be invoked by the Application)

-5) AccessTokenFilePath	: ~\\AdsApp1AccessToken.txt (This is optional parameter, which
-			  points to the file path, where application stores access token information.
-If the parameter is not configured, it will take the default value as ~\\AdsApp1AccessToken.txt.
-			  Give read/write access to this file.)

-6) authorizeRedirectUri : This is mandatory key and value should be equal to  DC Service registered application 'OAuth Redirect URL'

-7) refreshTokenExpiresIn: This is optional key, which specifies the expiry time of refresh token in Hrs.
-Default value is 24Hrs.

-Note: If your application is promoted from Sandbox environment to Production environment and you decide to use production application settings, you must update parameters 1-2 as per production application details.
+  Note: If your application is promoted from Sandbox environment to Production environment and you decide to use production application settings, you must update parameters as per production application details.

 4. Running the application